BurntSushi/jiff/DESIGN.md

 There is a cost to having too many choices, and when possible, I do believe it is better to improve an existing project rather than start a new one.

-But improving existing projects can be extremely difficult.
-Jiff has an extremely different design than both `chrono` and `time`.
+Improving existing projects can be difficult.
+Jiff has a different design than both `chrono` and `time`.
 Evolving either one of those crates into what Jiff is would, in my view, require a huge amount of resources.
 Not just in time, but in social capital as well.
 Because it wouldn't be greenfield development done by one person making all of the design choices, but instead someone from outside the project trying to convince the maintainers of established projects to move in a radically different direction.
 I know what it's like to be on the side of maintaining an established API for a library with a lot of users.
 There is a huge inertial cost to making sweeping API changes.

 Moreover, when I started Jiff, I was not a domain expert in datetime libraries or datetime handling in general.
-Therefore, my opinion that `chrono` and `time` _could_ be better would arguably not carry a lot of weird.
+Therefore, my opinion that `chrono` and `time` _could_ be better would arguably not carry a lot of weight.
 It was only through the process of actually building a datetime library did I learn enough to form nuanced opinions about the status quo.
-When I started, my opinions were much more vague.
+When I started, my opinions were much more vague (but still strong enough to start this project).

 On top of all of this, I was _intrinsically_ motivated to work on this problem.
 I found it very interesting, and especially because I perceived there to be a